Heart Attack Symptoms in Women

 - Discomfort in the lower jaw especially if it occurs only with exertion or will not go away

-- Upper back pain/discomfort, especially if it occurs only with exertion or will not go away
+- Discomfort in the upper back especially if it occurs only with exertion or will not go away

-- Chest or back pain/discomfort that occurs when doing usual chores after a large meal
+- Discomfort in the chest or back that occurs when doing usual chores after a large meal

 - Sudden onset of weakness that won’t go away